xxyzzzq/quex/doc/source-old/tuning/intro.rst

 chapter starts by the introduction of two mechanisms that reduce the code size of the lexical analyzer: template and path compression.
 Then the influence of the token queue is discussed.
-Finally, the involvement of converters via engine based codecs is investigated.
+Finally, the involvement of converters via engine based encodings is investigated.
 Were possible the findings are supported by data accessed by some sample applications which are available in the quex distribution package directory 'demo/tuning/'.